alphagov/government-service-design-manual/Copy and content/howtowrite.md

 <p>In tools and transactions, it’s unlikely you will have a lot of information to break up but if you do, use subheads. </p>

->link [How users read]

-##Code/Templates
-If you're giving people code, copy to cuta and paste then here is where it will go.</p>

 ##Why we do this
 <p>GOV.UK is to open up government information and services to anyone who is interested or needs to interact with government.</p>